 There is also a timer function.
 It is a kitchen timer that can be set between 1 minute and 99 minutes.
 It is one timer for the whole cooktop.
 The timer does not affect the heat settings and does not automatically turn the cooktop off.
 It indicates the end of the countdown by sounding a long beep every 5 seconds until you touch the up and down arrows at the same time to turn the timer off.
 It is then your decision whether to turn your cooking off.

 In summary, the Frigidaire FGIC3067MB Gallery 30″ Induction Cooktop is a full four burner cooktop with lots of impressive features.
 It is not the cheapest induction cooktop available but it is a long way short of being the most expensive.
-It offers a lot of value at an affordable price compared to other induction models.
+It is the best induction cooktop for value because it offers a lot at an affordable price compared to other induction models.